israralam145/sync-forest-fix/README.md

 # changes

 <h3>note:</h3>

-paste this file to the flocard directory to load the deppendencies.
+* paste this file to the flocard directory to load the dependencies.
+* row grouping doesn't remove the existing table heading (thead) for the corresponding table data (td).
+* I used hardcoded data here in the table since I did not have access to the database.

 <h3>Added row grouping to the table data</h3>

 copy the below code to the head section